sunnyccshine/thing-it-device-chp/README.md

 [![NPM](https://nodei.co/npm/thing-it-device-chp.png)](https://nodei.co/npm/thing-it-device-chp/)
 [![NPM](https://nodei.co/npm-dl/thing-it-device-chp.png)](https://nodei.co/npm/thing-it-device-chp/)

 [thing-it-node] Device Plugin for a generic Combined Heat and Power Unit (CHP) as a demo for CoGen Power Generation.
-Manufacturers of WTGs may use this as an example to implement a [thing-it-node] Device Plugin for their CHP products.
+Manufacturers of CHPs may use this as an example to implement a [thing-it-node] Device Plugin for their CHP products.

 ## Installation